E-mail: littleitalyfoundation@gmail.com | Phone: (410) 685-3116

 Lille Zielinski $5,000

-Starting with this edition, we’ll share one essay per month from our outstanding Scholarship Recipients, in order of the scholarships listed above.
+We’ll share one essay per month from our outstanding Scholarship Recipients, in order of the scholarships listed above.
+Click here to see prior essays.

 >>>>>>>>>>>>>>> Speak Fun Italian (click here) <<<<<<<<<<<<<<<<<